Skip to content

 Small-Step Approach #3.
 Go all-in, but give yourself an end date.

 Set up a fun challenge for yourself and the family, and decide that — for three days or a week or 10 days — you’re all going to eat healthily.
-But don’t start today — set a start date a few days from now (again, Monday is probably best) so that you have time to prepare.
+Plan another challenge, modifying based on what you’ve learned, and set it for a longer duration.
+Rinse and repeat.

 To Help You Get Started